 Lack of identification hinders homeless people’s ability to seek and maintain housing, employment, benefits, and other rights and services.
 The Law Center is at the cutting edge of advocating for ways to reduce the burden that ID barriers place on homeless people, to make it easier for them to obtain the benefits and services they need that will help them to escape homelessness.

 One particularly costly way in which lack of ID harms homeless people is in exercise of the constitutional right to vote.
 Restrictive voter identification laws being passed in many states require a specific type of state-issued photo identification that is difficult—and sometimes impossible—for homeless persons to obtain.

 The Law Center is fighting to overturn these laws and protect access to the ballot box.
 In November 2007, NLCHP filed an amicus brief with the Supreme Court challenging Indiana’s Voter Photo ID law as creating unconstitutional obstacles to the right to vote.
 In its brief, NLCHP noted: "Indiana's effort…senselessly increases the burdens of homelessness and denies homeless people their full measure of political expression."
 While the Court’s final ruling in April 2008 upheld the Indiana law, NLCHP has continued working to remove barriers to voting.
-Right now, we’re partnering with the ACLU, ACLU of Wisconsin, and Dechert LLP on a lawsuit challenging Wisconsin’s voter ID law.
-The suit charges that the law violates the U.S. Constitution and will deprive citizens of their fundamental right to vote.
-If successful, the Law Center could create a groundbreaking legal precedent to help bring down voter ID laws in other states across America.
+More recently, we partnered with the ACLU, ACLU of Wisconsin, and Dechert LLP on a lawsuit challenging Wisconsin’s voter ID law.
+The suit charged that the law violates the U.S. Constitution and will deprive citizens of their fundamental right to vote.
+In April 2014, the Law Center won this landmark voter ID case which would have disenfranchised 300,000 eligible voters, most of whom are low income and homeless citizens.
+This win could create a groundbreaking legal precedent to help bring down voter ID laws in other states across America.